 - Product URLs

-Switch between "Table" and "JSON" views to see the data in different formats.
+Switch between a table and JSON views to see the data in different formats.

 Export your data: